coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

-   This is triggered when setting an argument implicit in an expression which does not correspond to the type of an assumption or to the body of a definition.
+   This is triggered when setting an argument implicit in an expression which does not correspond to the type of an assumption or to the :term:`body` of a definition.
 Here is an example:

    .. coqtop:: all warn